mosnyik/StacksNFTAuctionPlace/README.md

 )
 )
 ```
 Now let's define a transfer function.
-It would be a public function meaning it can be called from outside the contract by maybe an app or another contract, it would take the reciever's principal, the sender's principal and the token-id and the body of the fuction perform a couple of checks,
+It would be a public function meaning it can be called from outside the contract by maybe an app or another contract, it would take the reciever's principal, the sender's principal and the token-id and the body of the function to perform a couple of checks,
-first check is to ensure the the sender is the owner of the token, if true, then the second line transfers the token from the sender to the reciever.
+the first check is to ensure that the sender is the owner of the token, if true, then the second line transfers the token from the sender to the reciever.

 ```Clarity